 The MSAT program is a professional (entry-level) athletic training program for students who do not hold a bachelor’s degree in athletic training but who wish to pursue athletic training credentials by the Board of Certification (BOC) and pursue a career as a Certified Athletic Trainer (ATC).
-The program does not have any BOC exam pass rate statistics at this point in time due to the program only recently receiving accreditation.
-These statistics will be made available once the first class of graduates sit for the examination.

 The mission of the MSAT Program is to prepare qualified health care professionals in the management of health care problems associated with sports and other activities who, in cooperation with physicians and other allied health care personnel, function as an integral member of the athletic health care team in secondary schools, colleges and universities, professional sports programs, sports medicine clinics, and other athletic health care settings.
 The intent of the MSAT Program is to prepare athletic trainers to function in cooperation with medical personnel, administrators, coaches, and parents in the development and coordination of efficient and responsive health care delivery systems.
 Based on a strong foundation of science and scientific principles, graduates will advance athletic training within the interdisciplinary health care system to better serve the clients, the profession, and the community by functioning as clinicians, educators, administrators, and researchers.

 The program believes that students and faculty function best in an environment that fosters personal and professional growth.
 The learning environment is designed to challenge students to become confident, competent, and compassionate health care professionals who are able to practice autonomously and ethically within a changing health care environment.